top of page

 • There would be one monthly fee for the service.

-3M Company was running a large number of disparate mission critical applications on multiple HP9000's and Itanium servers running different versions of the HP-UX operating system.
-The system management for these servers was being handled by 3M internal staff.
-When 3M leadership made the decision to migrate all applications to SAP running on the Linux operating system, 3M wanted to transition their system administrators to the Linux area.
+Minnesota Mining and Manufacturing (3M), a highly regarded manufacturer of 1000’s of products worldwide, was running a large number of mission critical applications on approximately 50 HP9000 and Itanium servers running the HP-UX Operating System.
+3M internal IT staff was responsible for managing these servers.
+When 3M leadership made the decision to migrate all applications to SAP running on Linux, 3M wanted to transition their HP-UX team to the Linux area.

 THE RESULTS